WeHo Target Vision Zero Logo

 • Exploring/developing safe routes to school and safe routes for seniors

 The WeHo Target Vision Zero Action Plan was adopted on December 18, 2023.
 The adopted plan, as well as a summary of trends in updated crash data from 2022, is available in the Document Library on the right (desktop) or bottom (mobile) of this page.
-Residents and stakeholders are encouraged to review the recommendations of the plan and provide any additional comments in the form below to inform upcoming efforts to implement it.
+Residents and stakeholders are encouraged to review the recommendations of the plan and provide any additional comments in the form below to inform ongoing efforts to implement it.

 Your Feedback